Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 San Francisco: A Different Kind of Golden Gate

 In the sun-dappled districts of San Francisco, the Superman radio arc reverberated with a younger, multiracial demographic.
-Children—yes, children—evolved into unexpected ambassadors of anti-racism, armed with information that stripped villains of their mystery.
+Children—yes, children—became unexpected ambassadors of anti-racism, armed with information that stripped villains of their mystery.

 Marked growth in community debate sessions on race and schooling